-Upon calling the meeting to order and announcing a quorum, the Chair presented the Minutes of the April 5, 2024, special meeting for approval.
-Motion was made by Mr. Warr to approve the Minutes and the motion was duly seconded by Mr. Thompson.
-A vote was taken with the
+Upon calling the meeting to order, the Chair presented the Minutes of the April 5, 2024, and April 25, 2024, Special Meetings for approval.
+Motion was made by Mr. Thompson to approve Minutes for both meetings and the motion was duly seconded by Dr. Migliorino.
+A vote was taken with the following results: all approved and none opposed.
+The Minutes for April 5, 2024, and April 25, 2024, were approved by unanimous vote.